 Did You Know?

-A big part of the solution is better, more relevant public education.
-Nevertheless, there is—and will always be—a need to ensure that everyone has sufficient income to meet their daily needs and those of their family.
+Approximately 141,983 District residents are living below 150% of the federal poverty line, earning less than $35,325 annually for a family of four.
+While the causes of poverty often stem from structural barriers there is—and will always be—a need to ensure that everyone has sufficient income to meet their daily needs and those of their family.

 In 2011, 48% of children (47,143) in the District of Columbia lived in low-income families, defined as having income below 200% of the federal poverty level; the national statistic is 45% .
 For more than 18,000 families in DC, including the majority of homeless families, TANF is their sole source of income.